 INCORRECT (file size submitted = 3.5" x 2")

-This files does not have a bleed.
+This file does not have a bleed.

 INCORRECT (file sizes vary with crop marks)